- Crime statistics

 All residential buildings and academic buildings are equipped with automatic fire detection and alarm systems which are monitored by the Campus Safety Department 24 hours a day, 365 days a year.

 8. Fundraising Policy

-To foster donor relationships, to preserve integrity in fundraising, and to promote sensitivity to the college’s constituencies, Calvin College promulgates the following guidelines for faculty, staff, and students seeking financial support for any college activities.
+To foster donor relationships, to preserve integrity in fundraising, and to promote sensitivity to the college’s constituencies, Calvin University promulgates the following guidelines for faculty, staff, and students seeking financial support for any college activities.

-- No individuals, foundation, non-profit group (excepting church congregations), and any for-profit organization may be solicited for cash or non-cash donations by any faculty member, academic department, staff member, student organization, student, or Calvin group who identifies itself or the solicitation as connected in any way to Calvin College unless the project has been approved by the President’s Cabinet.
+- No individuals, foundation, non-profit group (excepting church congregations), and any for-profit organization may be solicited for cash or non-cash donations by any faculty member, academic department, staff member, student organization, student, or Calvin group who identifies itself or the solicitation as connected in any way to Calvin University unless the project has been approved by the President’s Cabinet.

 - Anyone seeking permission to conduct college related fundraising activities off campus should submit a written proposal with appropriate endorsement, which includes a plan for fundraising, to the Vice President for Advancement who shall bring the proposal to the President’s Cabinet for approval.
 Proposal endorsement for the following areas must be secured from:

 - Faculty Activities – Department Chair